gambitproject/gte/README.md

 4b.3 `ln -s ./flashplayerdebugger ./gflashplayer`
 4b.4 Add directory from [4b.1] to PATH

-**OS X**
-In `${FLEX_HOME}/runtimes/player/10.1/mac` there is a DMG file, "Install Adobe Flash Player Debugger 10.1.dmg".
+**OS X:** In `${FLEX_HOME}/runtimes/player/10.1/mac` there is a DMG file, "Install Adobe Flash Player Debugger 10.1.dmg".
 Double-click in Finder to mount the disk image, which contains an installer, "Install Adobe Flash Player Debugger".
 Double-click the installer to run.
 If you have Adobe Flash Player newer than 10.1 installed, the installer will complain and terminate.
 In this instance, the Flash Player Debugger.app is also present in the folder.
 Double-click to unzip, and drag the application the the Applications folder (or wherever you want to put it).

-By now you should have 4 environment variables: `JAVA_HOME, ANT_HOME, JETTY_HOME and FLEX_HOME`
-pointing to the corresponding directories.
+By now you should have 4 environment variables: `JAVA_HOME, ANT_HOME, JETTY_HOME and FLEX_HOME` pointing to the corresponding directories.

 ## 4. Build/Run the Server version

-**LINUX:**

-Install gcc as a C-compiler (Ubuntu):
+**LINUX:** Install gcc as a C-compiler (Ubuntu):

 * `sudo apt-get clean`
 * `sudo apt-get update`
 * `sudo apt-get upgrade`
 * `sudo apt-get install build-essential`

-**OS X:**

-tbc (options include installing Xcode or using brew)
+**OS X:** tbc (options include installing Xcode or using brew)

 **WINDOWS:**
 Download cygwin (setup.exe) from: [http://www.cygwin.com/](http://www.cygwin.com/ "Cygwin").